godotengine/godot-docs/classes/class_textserver.rst

 :ref:`String<class_String>` **tag_to_name**\ (\ tag\: :ref:`int<class_int>`\ ) |const|

-Converts OpenType tag to readable feature, variation, script or language name.
+Converts OpenType tag to readable feature, variation, script, or language name.

 .. |virtual| replace:: :abbr:`virtual (This method should typically be overridden by the user to have any effect.)`
 .. |const| replace:: :abbr:`const (This method has no side effects.
 It doesn't modify any of the instance's member variables.)`